HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### Shepherd:

-- Announce the rejection of the RFC on the HumanCellAtlas #dcp slack channel.
+- Announce the rejection of the RFC on the HumanCellAtlas **#dcp** Slack channel.
 Include a link to the RFC pull request:

   **EXAMPLE**

   ***@channel**: DCP PM declined the RFC for the RFC Process - https://github.com/HumanCellAtlas/dcp-community/pull/27*

-**ADDITION BEGINS**
 ### Pausing RFCs

 #### Author(s):